NickChiapputo/InformationTheory/FairGambling/README.md

 # Fair Gambling
 ## Overview
 The purpose of this project is to show that, in a fair betting game, each player's chance of winning will converge to a consistent value.
 The source for simulating the betting games is located in the C source file `src/C/gambling.c`.
+A Python plotting utility is included at `src/plotting/hist.py` to view the results of a simulation.

 ## How to Use
 ### Simulation Options